 When the lights dim, and the first scenes of a film splay their light onto the eagerly awaiting faces, I imagine Michael Irish sitting in the back with baited breath.
 Imagine the exhaustion, excitement, and, perhaps, anxiety that a director must feel when an audience first views their work.
+When a director creates a film, there is a lot of work that goes into the final production that an audience doesn’t see.
+For example, directors have to use digital cinema package software to help them finalize the movie.
+Due to all of this time and effort, it’s imaginable that a director would want an audience to appreciate the movie.
 When I caught a screening of Life of Significant Soil, at the Wythe Hotel in Williamsburg, I was able to get a glance of what it may be like.
 Irish told me it had been a couple of days since he had last slept.
 Sweeping his hair back from his forehead with a quick gesture, he added that the days of film fests had felt almost unreal.
 The screenings, interviews, and award ceremonies were a blur.
 Time had become relatively insignificant; 5 years had been translated into 70 minutes and a slew of events.
 Life of Significant Soil is itself a dip into the surreal, skewing time, place, and circumstance.
 The facts of existence are called into question and carefully pulled apart under an illusory filter.
 The film is like taking a prism to love, and every colored reflection is a slice of perspective, an important aspect of a personal experience.

 Director Michael Irish, and leading lady Charlotte Bydwell who plays Addison, were kind enough to answer a few questions.

 Justine: Life of Significant Soil perfectly displayed the anatomy of a relationship.
 I liked that both characters were equally involved in making the relationship what it was and you said that that was something you were really proud of.
 Why was that an important factor for you to have?